katheroine/html_css.lab/html/doc/elements/text_items/README.md

 The `em` element isn't a generic "italics" element.
 Sometimes, text is intended to stand out from the rest of the paragraph, as if it was in a different mood or voice.
 For this, the i element is more appropriate.

-The em element also isn't intended to convey importance; for that purpose, the strong element is more appropriate.

 The content inside is typically displayed in italic.

 It should not be used to apply italic styling; use the CSS font-style property for that purpose.